-The organization of 'Business Policy' or 'Policy and strategy' as a field of study for executives and students of management is based on the experience of corporate enterprises and the history of success and failure of business firms over time.
-Business Policy or strategy formulation is the outcome of top management decisions bearing on the future of ongoing enterprises.
-A formal approach to such policy-making requires conceptualization and systematic application of knowledge and skill.
+The orgnisation of 'Business Policy' or 'Policy and strategy' as a field of study for executives and students of management is based on the experience of corporate enterprises and the history of success and experience of corporate enterprises and the history of success and failure of business firms over time.
+Business Policy or strategy formulation is the outcome of top management decisions bearing on the future of on going enterprises. a formal approach to such policy-making requires conceptualization and systematic application of knowledge and skill.